apache/dubbo-website/docs/en-us/user/references/metadata/introduction.md

 The original data and metadata information in the registry center need to be stored in a separate key-value store, which can be DB, redis or other persistent storage.
 The core code supports zookeeper, redis(recommended) by default.

-The format of provider storage content is the storage after gsonization of org.apache.dubbo.metadata.definition.model.FullServiceDefinition.
+The format of provider storage content is the storage after gson's serialization of org.apache.dubbo.metadata.definition.model.FullServiceDefinition.
 Consumer gets parameter information from the URL that it wrote to the registry and stores it in Map.
-That is, get the Map with URL.getParameterMap() and store it after gsonization.
+That is, get the Map with URL.getParameterMap() and store it after gson's serialization.

 For more details, you can refer to the sample below.